Malayan tapir: Distribution and habitat

-The Malayan tapir is distributed throughout the tropical lowland rainforests of Southeast Asia, including Sumatra in Indonesia, Peninsular Malaysia, Myanmar, and Thailand.
-Populations in Sabah in Borneo may have persisted until recently but are now considered extinct.
+The Malayan tapir lives throughout primary and secondary lowland tropical forests of Southeast Asia, including Sumatra in Indonesia, Peninsular Malaysia, Myanmar, and Thailand.

+Pleistocene fossils were found in Java and other locations accompanied by herbivores more typical of grasslands, indicating that it evolved in more open habitats and retreated to closed forests in later times.
+It was found in Borneo until at least 8,000 years ago during the early Holocene in the Niah Caves of Sarawak, and some 19th century writers mentioned it as a contemporary species in Borneo, likely based on native accounts.
+It has been proposed to reintroduce the tapir to the island as a conservation measure.

+In the continent, the Malayan tapir was found in historical times as far north as China.

 Behaviour and ecology

 Malayan tapirs are primarily solitary, marking out large tracts of land as their territory, though these areas usually overlap with those of other individuals.
-Tapirs mark out their territories by spraying urine on plants, and they often follow distinct paths, which they have bulldozed through the undergrowth.
+Tapirs mark out their territories by spraying urine on plants, and they often follow distinct paths which they have bulldozed through the undergrowth.

-Exclusively herbivorous, the animal forages for the tender shoots and leaves of more than 115 species of plants (around 30 are particularly preferred), moving slowly through the forest and pausing often to eat and note the scents left behind by other tapirs in the area.
-However, when threatened or frightened, the tapir can run quickly, despite its considerable bulk, and can also defend itself with its strong jaws and sharp teeth.
+Exclusively herbivorous, the animal forages for the tender shoots and leaves of more than 115 species of plants, of which around 30 are particularly preferred, moving slowly through the forest and pausing often to eat and note the scents left behind by other tapirs in the area.
+The tapir can run quickly when threatened or frightened, and if forced to fight can defend itself with its strong jaws and sharp teeth.
 Malayan tapirs communicate with high-pitched squeaks and whistles.
 They usually prefer to live near water and often bathe and swim, and they are also able to climb steep slopes.
-Tapirs are mainly active at night, though they are not exclusively nocturnal.
-They tend to eat soon after sunset or before sunrise, and they will often nap in the middle of the night.
-This behaviour characterizes them as crepuscular animals.
+Tapirs are mainly active at night, though they are not exclusively nocturnal; because they tend to eat soon after sunset or before sunrise, and they will often nap in the middle of the night, they are considered to be crepuscular animals.

-Lifecycle
+Life cycle

 The gestation period of the Malayan tapir is about 390–395 days, after which a single calf is born that weighs around 15 lb.
-Malayan tapirs are the largest of the four tapir species at birth and in general grow more quickly than their relatives.
+Malayan tapirs are the largest of the four tapir species at birth and tend to grow more quickly than their relatives.
 Young tapirs of all species have brown hair with white stripes and spots, a pattern that enables them to hide effectively in the dappled light of the forest.
 This baby coat fades into adult coloration between four and seven months after birth.
 Weaning occurs between six and eight months of age, at which time the babies are nearly full-grown, and the animals reach sexual maturity around age three.
 Breeding typically occurs in April, May or June, and females generally produce one calf every two years.
 Malayan tapirs can live up to 30 years, both in the wild and in captivity.